HarelYehiel/Clients-Drones-And-Packages/Targil0/README.md

 # Course-mini-project
 All the projects and exercises in this course.
 # Harel Yehiel new line, again 1
-Yoni Thee answer: Hello World!
+Yoni Thee answer: Hello yaya!